CAPITOL HILL INTERNSHIP PROGRAM (CHIP)

 - Provides opportunities to network and be mentored by Iranian Americans who work in Congress, the Administration, and various NGOs in Washington, D.C.

-The CHIP program is, in part, made possible by a generous contribution from PAAIA member and IAPAC Board of Director member, Dr. Akbar Ghahary.
+The CHIP program is, in part, made possible by a generous contributions from PAAIA members and IAPAC Board members, Roshanak Ameli-Tehrani and Dr. Akbar Ghahary.
 The recipients who are successfully placed on Capitol Hill will receive a stipend of $2,000 each.

 Application Process & Deadline